June and Table "Grace"

 I do not know what happened to our family’s original copy of the painting of “Grace” and very much wish I had it back to once again occupy a prominent place on our kitchen walls.
 I would guess that June was the origin of our "first" copy of "Grace"...it would also serve as a reminder of June and the prayer she taught the family.
 I know June would very much approve.
 It somehow disappeared during our move from our Washington Street home to our Gardena Lane home.

 Our Grandson Steven remarked about it a few months ago as he had remembered it very well from the old days.
 He has since told me that this was his favorite and remarked:

 “I really do love this painting.
 It was my favorite one in your house.
 It wasn’t until I was older that I realized how popular it was.
 I can remember being a child staring at it trying to figure out what the man was thinking.…” (10/31/2011)

-Note: My daughter Julie surprised me when we got together for our traditional Thanksgiving Day dinner this year (2011) at 6025 Gardena Lane...while I was distracted talking with other family members in the living room, she and her friend Geno arranged to place and hang a new copy of "Grace" on the kitchen wall dining area overlooking the table...Julie had searched until she found a very nice framed copy.
+Note - 2011 Update: My daughter Julie surprised me when we got together for our traditional Thanksgiving Day dinner this year at 6025 Gardena Lane...while I was distracted talking with other family members in the living room, Julie and her friend Geno arranged to place and hang a new copy of "Grace" on the kitchen wall dining area overlooking the table...Julie had searched until she found a very nice framed copy.
 This "Grace" overlooked our "Thanksgiving Day Dinner".
 We all repeated the simple "Grace" that June had taught everyone before having our meal.
 This copy of the picture "Grace" now daily serves as a reminder to me of what is important before having my meal.

-Note: After battling Alzheimer's for almost 11 years, an exhausted June was finally called home by God on October 23rd, 2008.
-Her funeral notice as published in the Minneapolis Star in October 2008 can be seen on this website under the "In Memoriam" label - Click on:
+After battling Alzheimer's for almost 11 years, an exhausted June was finally called home by God on October 23rd, 2008.
+Her funeral notice as published in the Minneapolis Star in October 2008 can be seen on this website under the "In Memoriam" label -or just Click on: